 VTS Authorities need to determine when OJT training is undertaken to best meet their operational requirements.
 For example, OJT training may be completed:

-prior to attending formal V-103/1 VTS Operator training
+prior to attending formal V-103/1 VTS Operator training;

-after attending formal V-103/1 VTS Operator training
+after attending formal V-103/1 VTS Operator training; or

 in multiple stages, with some training prior to, and after completing formal V-103/1 VTS Operator training

+V-103/4 VTS On-the-Job Training Instructor

-The OJT instructor course is designed to assist VTS Authorities and their instructors with a consistent approach to deliver and assess competency of VTS personnel.
+The OJT instructor course is designed to assist VTS Authorities and their instructors in the consistent development and implementation of VTS centre specific OJT, Updating Training and Adaptation Training and the subsequent assessment of the competency of their VTS personnel.

-The course ensures that the VTS OJT instructor has the necessary tools to develop deliver and revise an OJT programme::
+The course ensures that the VTS OJT instructor has the necessary knowledge, understanding and proficiency to:

 create and validate training programmes;

-delivery of training programmes;
+deliver training programmes;

 competency assessment and evaluation of a trainees progress; and